msackton/taelgarverse1720/docs/people/extraplanar-powers/shshethis.md

     Based in the [Elemental Plane of Air](<../../cosmology/multiverse/energy-realms/elemental-realms/elemental-plane-of-air.md>), the [Energy Realms](<../../cosmology/multiverse/energy-realms/energy-realms.md>)
 </div>

-:octicons-location-24:{ .lg .middle } Freed from the the Elemental Forge by the [Dunmar Fellowship](<../pcs/dunmar-fellowship/dunmar-fellowship.md>) on January 8th, 1749
+:octicons-location-24:{ .lg .middle } Currently the Elemental Forge

 A strange creature of elemental air who was bound to the Elemental Forge in the Edge of Echoes for over 1000 years.
 Freed in DR 1749 by [Dunmar Fellowship](<../pcs/dunmar-fellowship/dunmar-fellowship.md>).